imitablerabbit/mwindow/readme.md

 To Do:

   - Create a MOptionPane class for easy message windows.
+  - Change the way windows close so that one window does not close all other windows

 Change log: